mariomulansky/PySpike/Readme.md

 In particular, make sure that [cython](http://www.cython.org) is configured properly and able to locate a C compiler.

-To install PySpike, simply download the source, i.e. via git clone, and run the setup.py script:
+To install PySpike, simply download the source, e.g. from Github, and run the `setup.py` script:

     git clone https://github.com/mariomulansky/PySpike.git
     cd PySpike